Losing Data / Documents

 - Make mistakes

-- Allow viruses onto your computer (when downloading files, documents or software)
+- Allowing viruses onto your computer (when downloading files, documents or software)

-- Spill something (like an energy drink) over your laptop
+- Spilling something (like an energy drink) over your laptop

 This is also the time when you are least likely to have put aside a few minutes to backup your work - because you NEED to get on with the process of writing.